ali-izhar/anomaly_detection/src/model/torch_geometric_temporal/README.md

 # Torch Geometric Temporal

-The `nn` module used in this project is based on the [Torch Geometric Temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal) library.
+This module is cloned from the [Torch Geometric Temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal) library.